urbainvaes/hermipy/README.md

 # Todo

-- Auto conversion from triangle -> cross when appropriate?
+- Auto conversion from triangle, cube -> cross when appropriate?

 - Do varfd before tensorization

-- Graph of index set with weights

 - Add support for Hermite Fourier